SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 The more I learning about @pharoproject the more I appreciate it's beauty and simplicity, finally, object-oriented programming is done right - MAQBOOL

+### Conclusion

+The two Moocs around Pharo are the results of more than 20 years teaching object-oriented programming.
+Our experience shows that developers will not program the same once they follow such Moocs.

 ## Lectures

-Add here one testimony of the summer school student
+_Pharo Summer School was a game-changer!
+Before, I struggled with OOP, but now I get it.
+The presentations were polished, and the instructors made complex concepts simple and unforgettable.
+I've discovered the amazing possibilities of Pharo.
+It's way more than just a summer school.
+I highly recommend it to anyone in the programming world!
+Thank you to all the instructors and the Pharo Consortium for this amazing opportunity!
+I hope to see you all again soon!_ Q.

-The material of the _'Advanced Object-Oriented Design'_ MOOC available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been refined over several years.
+The material of the _'Advanced Object-Oriented Design'_ MOOC available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been refined over several years and used in international summer schools.
 It has been used for many successful lectures at different levels and configurations.

-We describe some possible pedagogical objectives, some key insights, and different setups to take advantage of such a material.
+We describe some possible pedagogical objectives, some key insights, and different setups to take advantage of such material.
-The conventions to refers to the slides and videos of the two Moocs follow the one of the original names:
+The conventions to refer to the slides and videos of the two Moocs following the ones of the original names:
 - W (which stands for Week) is used in the Pharo Mooc and
 - M (which stands for Module) is used in the Advanced Object-Oriented Mooc.